 A Statement of Purpose, which consists of a 500 word explanation of the student’s educational and professional goals.

-Center for Dramatic Art,
+Center for Dramatic Art, #CB 3230

-University of North Carolina,
+University of North Carolina

 Chapel Hill, North Carolina 27599-3230

-On review of the materials by the faculty of the Costume Production program, the prospective student may be asked to schedule an on-site interview.
+On review of the materials by the faculty of the costume production program, the prospective student may be invited to schedule an on-site interview.
 The interview will include participation in classes, conversations with current students and staff, and a portfolio presentation.